 Suitcases don’t have this flexibility; a lot of the times I end up standing awkwardly on the escalator to the baggage claim because I can’t be bothered to pick it up by the handle and haul it down the stairs.
 Stairs are not a suitcase’s best friend.

 ■ Versatile Organization

 There’s nothing about pockets I don’t like.
 I love the side pockets and all the different placements on a backpack; I even love my backpack’s bottom pocket for its inbuilt rain cover.
-There are so many small and hidden ones and that I often use the most unobtrusive, nonobvious one as my “hiding spot” for my extra backup cash, valuables and passport.
+There are so many small and hidden ones and I often use the most unobtrusive, non-obvious one as my “hiding spot” for backup cash, valuables and my passport.
 It’s a beast you’ve got to be intimate with in order for you to easily get to my secrets.

 In fact, everything—from my toiletries to my power adapter—has a particular spot where it resides in my backpack.
 I’ve memorized them inside out and can tell you in a heartbeat where everything is.
 In this particular way, backpacks can be just as secure as suitcases because everything is diversified into separate sections.

 Suitcases often have less pockets and therefore, as a result, less organization.
 I can spend more time digging through my suitcase’s back compartment because things have started shifting around unnecessarily and fall out of place.
 Disorder?
 Unlike.